GoogleChrome/developer.chrome.com/site/en/blog/chrome-loadtimes-deprecated/index.md

 </table>

 {% Aside %}
-  <strong>Note:</strong> some of the features of the original API were
-  never implemented or only apply to deprecated features.
+  Some of the features of the original API were never implemented or only apply to deprecated features.
 These are marked "N/A" in the table above.
 {% endAside %}